PelionIoT/mbl-core/tutorials/hello_pelion_connect/README.md

 1. Make sure your device has Update Resources file.
 For more information see [this page][update-resources-file].

 ## Setting up Pelion Connect hello-world application
-To set up the virtual environment, perform the following steps:
+To set up the Python virtual environment, perform the following steps:

 1. Copy application subtree `<mbl-core>/tutorials/hello_pelion_connect`
    to the device under the `/scratch` partition.